wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devsecops.md

    <a name="[4]"></a>

-### 4. <a target="_blank" href="https://www.edx.org/course/configuration-management-for-containerized-delivery-2">  Configuration Management for Containerized Delivery</a>
+### 4. <a target="_blank" href="https://www.edx.org/course/configuration-management-for-containerized-delivery-2">Configuration Management for Containerized Delivery</a>

    DEVOPS200.4x